Part 2 – Simple Alternatives

-As I dive further into this project, I am amazed by the technology that people are crafting to combat plastic pollution.
-There are so many options out there, and we are living in a time where more and more individuals want to be part of a change.
+As I dive further into this project, the auspicious technologies that innovators are crafting to combat plastic pollution is unprecedented.
+There are seemingly endless options out there, and we are living through history, in a time where more and more individuals want to be part of a change.
 Bright people with bright ideas use their resources to fix this problem and come up with reusable and biodegradable products that improve the livelihood of our future selves.
-That is truly remarkable and it leaves me feeling hopeful and willing to contribute.
+That is truly remarkable and it leaves me with a sense of hope and willingness to contribute.

 Simple Household Swaps

 By now, most of us have reusable shopping bags and water bottles.
-In my opinion, those are the two simplest things you can do to make a difference, eliminating plastic bags and water bottles from your day-to-day life.
-Furthermore, I have been using compostable trash bags and reusable paper towels made from bamboo around my home for a couple of years now and they work really well.
-The bamboo towels eliminate waste and the need to purchase new rolls of paper towels since they are machine-washable.
-You can find both of these items on Amazon with a quick Google search.
+In my opinion, those are the two easiest transitions you can do to make a difference, eliminating plastic bags and water bottles from your day-to-day life.
+Furthermore, I have been using compostable trash bags and reusable paper towels around my home for a few years now and they work really well.
+The towels eliminate the waste of conventional paper towel and the need to purchase new rolls since they are machine-washable.

 What to Look For When Purchasing Environmental Household Items

 Something I have learned during this plastic purge: be aware of labels that claim to be biodegradable, as I have been subject to false claims.
 I bought “biodegradable” dog bags from Amazon and never bothered to do research because it’s “biodegradable” – or so I thought.